Nico Verhoeven

-Nicolaas ("Nico") Cornelis Maria Verhoeven (born 2 October 1961 in Berkel-Enschot, North Brabant) is a retired road bicycle racer from the Netherlands, who was a professional rider from 1985 to 1995.
+Nicolaas ("Nico") Cornelis Maria Verhoeven (born 2 October 1961 in Berkel-Enschot, North Brabant) is a Dutch retired road bicycle racer, who was a professional rider from 1985 to 1995.
 He represented his native country at the 1984 Summer Olympics in Los Angeles, in the individual road race where he didn't finish the race.
 Verhoeven won the first stage in the 1987 Tour de France.